Trusted media brand of the Chartered Institute of Housing

 Industry figures fear the homes, jobs and transport project may be losing its way

-The Thames Gateway is in danger of being overshadowed by other ambitious government schemes such as the Oxford-Cambridge arc, regeneration specialists fear.
+The Thames Gateway project is in danger of being overshadowed by other ambitious government schemes such as the Oxford-Cambridge arc, regeneration specialists fear.

 Last month the communities secretary James Brokenshire finally responded on behalf of the government to a report by the Thames Estuary 2050 Growth Commission, chaired by Sir John Armitt and featuring heavyweight talents including architects Sadie Morgan and Sir Stuart Lipton and Homes England boss Sir Edward Lister.